VSKut/My-MacOS/README.md

 - [Touch Bar Simulator](https://sindresorhus.com/touch-bar-simulator/) - The macOS Touch Bar as a standalone app
 - [gSwitch](https://github.com/CodySchrank/gSwitch) - macOS menu bar app that allows control over the gpu on dual gpu macbooks
 - [dshb](https://github.com/beltex/dshb) - A macOS system monitor in Swift, inspired by top & htop.
+- [balenaEtcher](https://www.balena.io/etcher/) - A cross-platform tool to flash OS images onto SD cards and USB drives safely and easily.
+Free and open source for makers around the world.
+- [dd Utility](https://github.com/thefanclub/dd-utility) - Write and Backup Operating System IMG or ISO files on Memory Card or Disk
+- [GrandPerspective](http://grandperspectiv.sourceforge.net/) - is a small utility application for macOS that graphically shows the disk usage within a file system.
+It can help you to manage your disk, as you can easily spot which files and folders take up the most space.
+It uses a so called tree map for visualisation.
+Each file is shown as a rectangle with an area proportional to the file's size.
+Files in the same folder appear together, but their placement is otherwise arbitrary.

 ### Mobile
 - [iMazing](https://imazing.com/) - iMazing lets you transfer music, files, messages, apps and more from any iPhone, iPad, or iPod to a computer, Mac or PC.
 Manage and backup your iOS device simply without iTunes. (was DiskAid)